Code-Institute-Submissions/ms1_independent_artist/README.md

   something I would buy.
 - As an art connoisseur, I want to be able to contact the artist to discuss purchase.
 - As an art connoisseur, I want to be able to follow the artist on line.
-- As an art connoisseur, I want to be able to find informatin about the artist themselves, their journey, and what drives them.
+- As an art connoisseur, I want to be able to find information about the artist themselves, their journey, and what drives them.
 - As a gallery owner, I want to be able to view the artist's portfolio for suitability to my gallery.
 - As a gallery owner, I want to be able to contact the artist if I wish to engage the artist in one